firstdraft/appdev-lessons/lessons/photogram-signin.md

 ```
 {: mark_lines="11"}

-This declaration in our active record model, is actually coming from the `Gemfile` in our GitPod root folder.
+This declaration in our active record model, is actually coming from the `Gemfile` in our Gitpod root folder.

 We haven't discussed the `Gemfile` much **BENP: see notes in previous videos, it has been brought up a bit, might need early dedicated information**, but it's very important.
 It contains a list of all the libraries that our application is relying on, including Rails itself: